Dwipasca/simple-counter/README.md

 ### `yarn / yarn install` (one time)

-For the first time you clone this project.\ and then install all package project with this command.\
+For the first time you clone this project .\ and then install all package project with this command .\
 after this you can run "yarn start"

 ### `yarn start`